jfrank-nih/.github/.github/ISSUE_TEMPLATE/component.md

 *Style Guide*
 Dos and Donts
-Ex: Don't have 1 button in CTS strip
+Ex: Don't have 1 button in CTA strip

 ### Behaviors
-*Summary of state changes and behavoirs.
+*Summary of state changes and behaviors.
 AC's are more detailed.*

-### Invision Mockups:
+### InVision Mockups:
-*Here goes a URL to or the name of the mockup(s) in inVision to include hex codes, etc.*
+*Here goes a URL to the mockup(s) in InVision that include specs*
   * Desktop: *insert link here, or enter N/A if not needed*
   * Tablet: *insert link here, or N/A if not needed*
   * Mobile: *insert link here, or N/A if not needed*

 ### Acceptance Criteria for Behaviors
-*If a component changes its between breakpoints, or things show/hide, that gets captured here*
+*If a component changes between breakpoints, or things show/hide, that gets captured here*

 ```gherkin
 Scenario: [title]